crikeli/backup-portfolio/work/proj-3.md

 ---
 title: Zest iOS
 ---
+##### As part of the iOS course during my education at Coding Dojo, I designed and developed an iOS application that could potentially aid small restaurants in minimizing food wastage and increasing their customer base.

-Zest iOS is the mobile implementation of the web-application.
-I worked with several apple frameworks and Cocoapods whilst designing a pixel perfect UI.
-I also utilized the Moltin API to manage the back-end of my app and I plan to launch the app very soon.
+Zest iOS is the mobile implementation of the web-application ZestJS.
+During the development of the app, I worked with several Apple frameworks like Map-Kit, Core-Location and Cocoapods whilst designing a pixel perfect UI.
+I also utilized the [Moltin API](https://moltin.com/){:targer="_blank"}(which is a back-end as a service that supports secure E-commerce).
+I have yet to develop an onboarding feature for the app, however, the majority of the application is developed and fully functional.

+##### Below are some screenshots of the application in action.

 ![Zest iOS]({{ site.github.url }}/assets/img/work/proj-3/img1.jpg)
 ![Zest iOS]({{ site.github.url }}/assets/img/work/proj-3/img2.jpg)